vesor/notes/gcc_cmake.md

 ## view API in so file:

-        #-C is also useful for demangling C++
+        objdump -TC libz.so # -C is also useful for demangling C++

-        objdump -TC libz.so
+        # or use nm
+        nm --demangle --dynamic --defined-only --extern-only libz.so